 All non-Corps students will need to schedule an appointment in order to get checked into the residence halls/apartments.

 Every year we receive hundreds of inquiries about what you can and cannot bring to campus.
-Below is a list of items we’ve compiled that is not all inclusive, but very helpful.
-Your online orientation covers a lot of the expectations and policies for on campus living, but please be aware of all information outlined in the Resident Handbook as you’re responsible for abiding by all policies.
+Below is a list of items we’ve compiled that is not all inclusive but very helpful.
+Your online orientation covers many of the expectations and policies for on campus living.
+Still, please be aware of all information outlined in the Resident Handbook, as you’re responsible for abiding by all policies.

 For information about the dorm/apartment you’re living in, please click “Housing Options” on the header of our website, select the hall you’re assigned to, and review all the information on the page.
 Furniture, dimensions, and room information is all listed.

 We also provide some extras you may want to purchase or rent.
 These Add-Ons include refrigerator/microwave combo appliances, linen packages, personal safes, and more.
 Find the details under the Add-Ons on our Amenities page.

 - coffee maker (2 to 4 cups)